obieq/sds/README.md

 Simple Dynamic Strings
 ===

+## Notes about this fork

+This fork merges commits from redis and pending pull requests from the upstream repository.

+I will review and accept pull requests to enhance this library and add new features.

+## Notes about version 2

-**Notes about version 2**: this is an updated version of SDS in an attempt to finally unify Redis, Disque, Hiredis, and the stand alone SDS versions.
+This is an updated version of SDS in an attempt to finally unify Redis, Disque, Hiredis, and the stand alone SDS versions.
 This version is **NOT* binary compatible** with SDS version 1, but the API is 99% compatible so switching to the new lib should be trivial.